 “Willis’s Rooms are metamorphosed into the Temple of Fashion, as often as M. Val, surnamed the Unique gives specimens of his most extraordinary art; nor is it astonishing they should rove the favourite lounge of polite society, while this wonder-working man, like a Magnet, attracts all that centre; in effect, it is strictly impossible to form to one’s self a correct idea of M. Val’s performance without being a witness of his surprising dexterity; and even then the spectators think themselves transported into Fairy Land, and surrounded by all the delusions of inoffensive Magic, not knowing which to admire most, the grand variety of deceptions and rare experiments or the performer’s happy talent of exhibiting.”

-One English newspaper pronounced Val superior to the Italian conjuror Pinetti, who had founded the classical school of magic and toured Europe in the 1780s.
-London’s Morning Post also praised Val and provided the following accolade:
+London’s Morning Post pronounced the French conjuror Val superior to the Italian conjuror Pinetti, who had founded the classical school of magic and toured Europe in the 1780s, the same time period in which Eliza Hancock (Jane Austen‘s cousin) married the Comte de Feuilide and Anton Hinkel painted a portrait of the Princesse de Lamballe.
+The paper also praised Val’s abilities as a conjuror and provided the following accolade:

 “M. Val, on his arrival in this capital, performed in the presence of the Hero of the Nile, and of Copenhagen [Lord Nelson], who honoured him with his peculiar approbation; he also exhibited at Lady Mansfield’s, where there was a most brilliant circle of fashion and beauty to witness his astonishing experiments. – M. Val’s performance is admirably calculated to arrest the attention of those who are partial to curious and scientific deceptions.
 M. Val, it is said, means shortly to take his departure hence for St. Petersburgh, where he has an establishment, having obtained a pension from Alexander I.”